mafzaldev/git-bird/README.md

 ### How to use

-1. Install GitWhisperer using `npm install -g @mafzaldev/git-whisperer`.
+1. Install GitBird using `npm install -g @mafzaldev/git-bird`.
 2. Set the required environment variables for the AI models.
-3. Move to your Git repository and run `git-whisperer`.
+3. Move to your Git repository and run `git-bird`.
 4. Make your code changes and stage them using `git add`.
-5. Run `git-w -m ${model}` to generate commit messages based on the staged changes.
+5. Run `gitbird -m ${model}` to generate commit messages based on the staged changes.

 ### Command-Line Options